WasabiRaptor/Starbecue/features.md

 ### Emergency Escape
 If you ever find yourself in a situation that's over your head, and you want to immediately get out of it, there is an Instant Escape Combo.
 To perform it, hold **Shift**+**Down** then press **Jump**.

+### Preserves Vore State
+Your state will be preserved when you logout anf re-join the game as long as the pred entity is still present.

+You will come with a player pred when they warp to another planet.

+If the pred entity can't be found, such as if the player logged out or an NPC died or was unloaded you will recieve a prompt to wait or escape.

 ---

 ## Infuse System